ovh/docs/pages/public_cloud/public_cloud_databases/redis_04_connect_php/guide.en-gb.md

 To interact with your instance with PHP, your development environment needs to be configured with:

 - A compatible version of PHP;
-- PHP extension that supports Redis 6 and TLS, as recommended by Redis®: phpredis or Predis PHP Libraries.
+- PHP extension that supports Redis® open source software version 6 and TLS, as recommended by Redis®: phpredis or Predis PHP Libraries.

 For both phpredis and Predis it is recommended to check their respective sites on how to do the install: